r4victor/tenthousandmeters/content/blog/python_bts_10.md

 where $base$ is the size of the alphabet.

-With this approach, different keys can map to the same bucket.
+With this approach, different keys may map to the same bucket.
 In fact, if the number of possible keys is larger than the number of buckets, then some key will always map to the same bucket no matter what hash function we choose.
 So, we have to find a way to handle hash collisions.
 One popular method to do that is called **chaining**.
 The idea of chaining is to associate an additional data structure with each bucket and to store all the items that hash to the same bucket in that data structure.
 The following picture shows a hash table that uses linked lists for chaining:

 <br>